The Changing Investment Agenda - West Midlands

 The West Midlands is showing no signs of letting up and is considered to be the UK’s new growth capital; with continued significant economic growth.
 What will the latest HS2 news mean to the WM’s and the wider region?
 A record 775,000 sq ft of office space was completed in Birmingham in 2019; the supply is being met with strong demand - 53% of the pipeline is already pre-let.
 Housing targets remain high and more partnerships and joint ventures are emerging between Government bodies, the Private sector and Housing Associations to meet demand.

-This breakfast and topic comes at a very appropriate time, to ensure the Market delivers with the correct balance between commercial and social responsibility.
+This topic comes at a very appropriate time, to ensure the Market delivers with the correct balance between commercial and social responsibility.
 Join us to get up to speed on the latest thinking in this area.